Looking for a festive and frugal Christmas decorating strategy? Here’s a super simple secret that will look great in your home!

-After I noticed a tasteful decorating idea in quite a few home stores, I decided to try it on my own – and I haven’t looked back.
+After I noticed a tasteful decorating idea in quite a few home stores and Christmas displays, I decided to try it on my own a few years ago– and I haven’t looked back.

 But I will.

 My Super Simple, Festive & Frugal Christmas Decorating Secret

 Once my Christmas tree is up and decorated and I know I need to add a festive pizzazz to the rest of my home, I look for what I already have – clear glass jars and containers of all shapes and sizes.

 Once I’ve gathered all my glass containers, I fill them with glass Christmas bulbs of all sizes and colors.